Documentation

 The Sparvi Cloud dashboard provides comprehensive visualizations:

-- Table Health Heatmap: Color-coded view of data quality across all tables
+- Table health heatmap: Color-coded view of data quality across all tables

-- Export Options: Download reports and share with your team
+- Export options: Download reports and share with your team

 Best Practices